Tāwhiri Warehouse is a 1000m2 warehouse-style venue space in Newtown, in the Te Whaea complex.

 Tāwhiri has been making improvements to the space over time, towards our dream of converting it into a mid-size, flexible, accessible theatre and rehearsal venue, something the Wellington arts sector has desperately needed for many years.

 Once it opens early 2026, we hope it will be regularly used by Wellington arts sector and touring artists for creation, rehearsals, workshops and performances.
-We plan to use it for our events: Aotearoa New Zealand Festival of the Arts and Wellington Jazz Festival.
+We plan to use it to present some events in our Festivals: Aotearoa New Zealand Festival of the Arts and Wellington Jazz Festival.

 What’s the space like